 Cloud Vulnerability DB

 The WolfNet IDX for WordPress plugin version 1.19.1 and earlier contains a stored Cross-Site Scripting (XSS) vulnerability.
-The plugin fails to properly sanitize and escape certain settings, which affects high-privilege users such as administrators (WPScan).
+The vulnerability was publicly disclosed on January 23, 2024, and has been assigned CVE-2023-6783.
+The issue affects the plugin's settings functionality, specifically impacting high-privilege users such as administrators (WPScan).

-The vulnerability exists in the plugin's settings where the 'Product Key' field is not properly sanitized.
-This allows administrators to perform Stored Cross-Site Scripting attacks even when the unfiltered_html capability is disallowed, such as in multisite setups.
+The vulnerability exists in the plugin's settings where the 'Product Key' field is not properly sanitized and escaped.
+This security flaw allows administrators to perform Stored Cross-Site Scripting attacks even when the unfiltered_html capability is disallowed, such as in multisite setups.
 The vulnerability has been assigned a CVSS score of 3.5 (low) and is classified under CWE-79 (WPScan).

-If exploited, this vulnerability could allow high-privilege users to inject malicious JavaScript code that would execute when other users access the affected pages.
-This could potentially lead to session hijacking, defacement, or other client-side attacks (WPScan).
+If successfully exploited, this vulnerability could enable high-privilege users to inject malicious JavaScript code that would execute when other users access the affected pages.
+The potential consequences include session hijacking, website defacement, or other client-side attacks (WPScan).

 Currently, there is no known fix available for this vulnerability.
-Users should consider implementing additional security measures or limiting access to the plugin's settings until a patch is released (WPScan).
+Users are advised to implement additional security measures or restrict access to the plugin's settings until a security patch is released (WPScan).

 Source: This report was generated using AI